 I know what I'm talking about.

 There are two groups in there.
 There are two groups.
-There's a group of medicine people standing there on the one side, and on the other side are a patient's relationship, his relatives.
+There's a group of medicine people standing there on the one side, and on the other side are the patient's relationship, his relatives.
 And both sides ask that the great Medicine Man become more empowered.(40)

-Two or three were the main medicine people.(41) Maybe, six or seven, five, four, were also medicine helpers(42) They're sitting over there, by the small wall, and on the other side of the room, by the bed waiting for the announcement.
+Two or three were the main medicine people.(41) Maybe, six or seven, five, four, were also medicine helpers.(42) They're sitting over there, by the small wall, and on the other side of the room, by the bed waiting for the announcements.
 Altogether it looked to me like there were about eight of them doing the main part of the ceremony.
 It was a small ceremony.
 Altogether there were about thirty people there -- thirty-five or forty, thirty-five anyhow.
 More or less a half were in the house.(43)